-- Do research to identify brands that produce low-waste products such as bamboo cutlery and toothbrushes, glass mason jars, cotton mesh shopping bags, steel food containers and straws, and re-useable wax wraps.
+- Do research to identify brands that produce low-waste products such as bamboo cutlery and toothbrushes, glass mason jars, cotton mesh shopping bags, steel food containers and straws (check out our Australian friends at The Other Straw), and re-useable wax wraps.
 These items are quickly becoming more accessible, and are easy to implement into daily routines.

 - Invest in high-quality, capsule fashion items.
 It will benefit both your wallet and your wardrobe.

 - Evaluate the quality and longevity of each wardrobe selection, and opt for things that fit your needs whether they are sustainable and new, gently used, or vintage.
 You may spend more money upfront on a product that’s sustainable and ethically made, but these pieces will stand the test of time and need replacing less often.

 - Evaluate the versatility of a garment.
 If you can wear it many times, for multiple occasions and in different ways, it will have better cost per wear.